November 28, 2017 is #GivingTuesday. Please join Rutgers alumni and friends across the globe and #GiveScarlet.

 #GivingTuesday is a global giving movement that takes place the Tuesday after Thanksgiving each year.
 On November 28, #GiveScarlet and join Rutgers alumni and friends around the world to support groundbreaking research, scholarships, schools or programs, or any other Rutgers cause, that is meaningful to you.

 Please enter “Bloustein” in the search box to support the Bloustein School!

 For the last 25 years, the Bloustein School has provided its students with the opportunity to understand the important role of planning and community design in public health, and the role of public health in planning and policymaking processes.
 Bloustein School students benefit directly from your support of the Academic Excellence Fund through scholarships, enhancements to academic programs, research, and more.

 With more than 5,000 alumni across the United States and around the world, Bloustein School alumni can make a difference.
-Giving Day may be over, but you can still support the school.

 The Edward J. Bloustein School, with its urban planning program ranked in the top 10 in the United States, and its public policy program recently accredited, serves as Rutgers University’s premier center for the theory and practice of planning and public policy.

 The school supports a wide variety of educational activities, including undergraduate programs, master’s degree programs, and doctoral degree programs, as well as outreach programs and conferences for professionals and alumni.

 Support from alumni, friends, and partners enhances the school’s ability to educate the next generation of professional leaders, and to achieve national distinction in both our research activities and degree programs.

 We invite you to make a gift and make a difference for students and faculty by supporting one of the following dedicated funds: